Chapter 6: Multiple Qubits and Entanglement

 The Fredkin gate, or controlled-SWAP (CSWAP), swaps two target qubits only when the control qubit is $|1\rangle$.
 Like the Toffoli, it is universal for classical reversible computation.

-Gate decomposition
+Gate decomposition in practice.

 6.6 Universality: A Small Set of Gates Can Do Anything